git4ang/eBank_Microservices_J2E_Angular/README.md

 ### Objective and detail of the project

+- Each **Employee entity** is defined by his code and his name, department entity, group/role.
+- Each **Customer entity** is defined by his code, his name, his email, collection of Account and Employee entity.
-- Each **Account entity** is defined by an accountNumber, a balance and a creation date.
+- Each **Account entity** is defined by an accountNumber, a balance, a creation date, a collection of Operation entity, Customer entity and Employee entity.
 - There are two types of accounts: current account and saving account.
 - A ***Current Account entity*** is an account which also has an overdraft.
 - A ***Savings Account entity*** is an account which also has an interest rate.
 - Each account is owned by a customer and created by an employee.
-- Each **Customer entity** is defined by his code, his name and his email.
-- An **Employee entity** is also defined by his code and his name, department entity, group/role.
 - Each account can have multiple transactions.
 - There are two types of **operations**: deposit and withdrawal.
 - Each transaction is performed by an employee.
-- Each **Transaction entity** is defined by its number, amount, description and date of creation.
+- Each **Transaction entity** is defined by its number, amount, description, date of creation and an Account entity.
 - There are three types of operations: Transfer, Payment and withdrawal.
 - Each **User reactive entity** is defined by an id, username, Customer entity, email and a collection of roles.
 - Each **Role reactive entity** is defined by an id, roleName, collection of users.